-With the Vienna Radio Symphony Orchestra, the Camerata Academica Salzburg, the Northwest German Philharmonic Orchestra, the Ensemble Contrechamps and other orchestras Alexander Mayr has participated in various concert programs such as Orff’s Carmina Burana and opera and operetta galas at the Vienna Konzerthaus, the Dortmund Concert House, at the Brucknerhaus in Linz, the Radio Studio Ernest Ansermet in Geneva, the Mozarteum Concert Hall and the Aula in Salzburg.
+Accompanied by the Vienna Radio Symphony Orchestra, the Camerata Academica Salzburg, the Northwest German Philharmonic Orchestra, the Ensemble Contrechamps and other orchestras, Alexander Mayr has performed various concert programs, such as Orff’s “Carmina Burana”, opera and operetta galas and more at the Vienna Concert House, the Dortmund Concert House, at the Brucknerhaus in Linz, the Mozarteum Concert Hall in Salzburg and at the Radio Studio Ernest Ansermet in Geneva.

 In addition to his stage appearance as a tenor Alexander Mayr also sang in several concerts and opera productions as a countertenor.

 His discography includes CD recordings of Carl Orff’s “Carmina Burana”, Michael Mautner’s “Dantes Fest”, a CD and DVD live recordings of Claudio Monteverdi’s “Orfeo” from the Deutsche Oper am Rhein in Düsseldorf and Ernst Krenek’s “Karl V.” from the Bregenz Festival 2008.